London, Ontario: Development

 In 1875, London's first iron bridge, the Blackfriars Street Bridge, was constructed.
 It replaced a succession of flood-failed wooden structures that had provided the city's only northern road crossing of the river.
-A rare example of a wrought iron bowstring arch through truss bridge, the Blackfriars remains open to pedestrian and bicycle traffic, though it was temporarily closed indefinitely to vehicular traffic due to various structural problems and was once again reopened to vehicular traffic 1 December 2018, see Blackfriars Bridge Grand Opening.
+A rare example of a wrought iron bowstring arch through truss bridge, the Blackfriars remains open to pedestrian and bicycle traffic, though it was temporarily closed indefinitely to vehicular traffic due to various structural problems and was once again reopened to vehicular traffic 1 December 2018.
 The Blackfriars, amidst the river-distance between the Carling Brewery and the historic Tecumseh Park (including a major mill), linked London with its western suburb of Petersville, named for Squire Peters of Grosvenor Lodge.
 That community joined with the southern subdivision of Kensington in 1874, formally incorporating as the municipality of Petersville.
 Although it changed its name in 1880 to the more inclusive "London West", it remained a separate municipality until ratepayers voted for amalgamation with London in 1897, largely due to repeated flooding.
 The most serious flood was in July 1883, which resulted in serious loss of life and property devaluation.
 This area retains much original and attractively maintained 19th-century tradespeople's and workers' housing, including Georgian cottages as well as larger houses, and a distinct sense of place.
+In 1897, London West was annexed to London.